tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 - Making Findings, and Imposing a Cease-and-Desist Order against Munchee Inc. (the *Munchee* Order);
 - Making Findings, and Imposing Penalties and a Cease-and-Desist Order against CarrierEQ, Inc., D/B/A/ Airfox (the *Airfox* Order);
-- Making Findings, and Imposing Penalties and a Cease-and-Desist Order against Para gon Coin, Inc. (the *Paragon* Order); and
+- Making Findings, and Imposing Penalties and a Cease-and-Desist Order against Paragon Coin, Inc. (the *Paragon* Order); and
 - Making Findings, and Imposing a Cease-and-Desist Order against GladiusNetwork LLC (the *Gladius* Order).

 In each case, the SEC's decision to take action has been underpinned by its determination that the digital assets that